We ship Internationally and Australia wide | Phytosanitary Certificates available for international orders.

-Pre-germination of seed by sowing into a closed container containing moist vermiculite or a similar material is also a useful method of germinating seeds, particularly for winter sowing when outdoor temperatures may be unsuitable.
-Germination usually occurs in 1-2 weeks using this method and when the root has reached about a centimetre or so in length, the seedling can be placed into a small pot of seed raising mix.
+Pre-germination of seeds by sowing into a closed container containing moist vermiculite or similar material is also a useful method of germinating seeds, particularly for winter sowing when outdoor temperatures may be unsuitable.
+Germination usually occurs in 1-2 weeks using this method and when the root has reached about a centimetre or so in length, the seedling can be placed into a small pot of seed-raising mix.
 (Source Australian Native Plants Society)

 Pre-treatment of smoke: Recommended for this Species.

-Many members of the Proteaceae are responsive to pre-treatment of smoke.
+Many members of the Proteaceae are responsive to the pre-treatment of smoke.
 Although germination will often occur without smoke treatment it has proved to be beneficial in reducing the number of days to germination and increasing germination rates in many species.

-Smoke treatments are simple and can be undertaken either by soaking the seed overnight or by applying to the surface after sowing, both provide good results.
-Smoke treatments available by clicking here.
+Smoke treatments are simple and can be undertaken by soaking the seed overnight or applying to the surface after sowing, both provide good results.